The Ache of the Empty Fairground

 to the taut skin canvas

-of pale white legs
+of her pale white legs

 and shy ankles.